Woodswomen, Inc.: Philosophy and trip outcomes

 Woodswomen's mission was to "offer supportive and challenging learning opportunities for women and for women and children to help foster individual growth, responsibility, and relationship skills."
-Woodswomen was set up with feminist and environmentalist ideals in mind, and as such, empowering women and protecting the environment.
+Woodswomen was set up with feminist and environmentalist ideals in mind, such as empowering women and protecting the environment.

 Woodswomen was an organization that pioneered several programmatical aspects of adventure therapy and adventure education.